AlexGeiger1/Final_Project/ML-Model_Description.md

 ![Results](https://github.com/AlexGeiger1/Final_Project/blob/ML-Model/Resources/results.png)

-## Edits Made to Model Based of Feedback
+## Edits Made to Model Based on Feedback
 - The model was overfitting so through trial and error, we decided as a team that the best way to stop over fitting was to lower the epoch count.
 This is because the model stopped overfitting but still had a good accuracy score (80-90%)